Pinedah/instagram-photo-downloader/README.md

 ## Usage -> MAIN AND MAIN-LOGIN

 1. Main
-With main.py you could download fully automatically (NO LOGIN NECESSARY) photos from any public Instagram Account.
+With main.py, you can download photos fully automatically (no login necessary) from any public Instagram account.

 2. Main-Login
-With main-login.py will be necessary to LogIn once Instagram has been showed up, then you will press enter at the console and the downloads will begin.
-This file gives you the chance to scrapp photos from an private account that you follow.
+With main-login.py, you will need to log in to your Instagram account.
+Once Instagram has loaded, log in manually, then press enter in the console, and the downloads will begin.
+This script allows you to scrape photos from a private account that you follow.